yuanqing/malarkey/README.md

 ### malarkey(elem, opts)

-Initialises the typewriter/ticker effect on `elem`, with the given `opts` settings.
+Initialises the typewriter/ticker effect on `elem` with the given `opts` settings.

 - `elem` is a DOM element.

 - `opts` is an object literal.
 Settings include:
-  - `speed`: Time (in milliseconds) to type or delete a single character.
+  - `speed` &mdash; Number of milliseconds to type or delete a single character.
 Defaults to `100`.
-  - `loop`: Whether to repeat the entire sequence.
+  - `loop` &mdash; Whether to repeat the entire sequence.
 Defaults to `false`.
-  - `postfix`: This is appended to the string passed to the `type` method.
-Defaults to the empty string.
+  - `postfix` &mdash; This is appended to all strings passed to the `type` method.
+Defaults to `''`.

 ### malarkey.type(str [, speed])